 After 48 minutes of baking your loaf should be ready.
 Transfer onto a rack and leave to cool.
 This loaf also keeps very well in the freezer.
 But please make sure to eat at least some of it while fresh!

-day 1 21.00 h Make starter let ferment for 12 hours at room temperature
+day 1 21.00 h Make poolish and let ferment for 12 hours at room temperature

 day 2 0.900 h Make final dough